Fears of U.S. slowdown weigh on stocks; bonds rally

 The World Trade Organization cut its forecast for growth in global trade this year by more than half on Tuesday and said further rounds of tariffs and retaliation, a slowing economy and a disorderly Brexit could squeeze it even more.

-(Reporting by David Randall; Editing by Dan Grebler and Nick Zieminski)
+(Reporting by David Randall; Editing by Dan Grebler, Nick Zieminski and Tom Brown)

 By David Randall